 Illinois didn’t earn the nickname ‘the Prairie State’ for nothing, but it is no secret that our namesake has virtually disappeared from the natural landscape.
-Once home to over 20 million acres of prairie, Illinois now holds less than 2,500 acres.
+Once home to over 20 million acres of prairie, Illinois now holds less than 2,500 acres of remnant virgin prairie.
 Yet if you are looking to experience the enormity of the prairie and glimpse the natural history of our state, look no further than Midewin.

 As the largest open space in the Chicago region, the 19,000-acre Midewin National Tallgrass Prairie is the first such protected tallgrass prairie in the country and it is managed today by the U.S. Forest Service.
 Midewin sits just an hour’s drive from downtown Chicago and began its journey to federal protection in the early 1990s when the U.S. Army announced plans to close the Joliet Arsenal.